Old English Sheepdog vs Nova Scotia Duck Tolling Retriever: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Old English Sheepdog and Nova Scotia Duck Tolling Retriever based on their distinct physical builds and metabolic profiles.
 Old English Sheepdog at Large (60-100 lbs) needs caloric intake calibrated to their moderate to high (1-2 hours daily) activity level, while Nova Scotia Duck Tolling Retriever at Medium (35-50 lbs) requires nutrition matched to their very high energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Old English Sheepdog's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Nova Scotia Duck Tolling Retriever may benefit from diets supporting breed-specific conditions.
+Old English Sheepdog's predisposition to joint and skeletal issues may require specialized dietary formulations, while Nova Scotia Duck Tolling Retriever may benefit from diets supporting breed-specific conditions.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements